AbrahamyanVahan/Assembly-language-for-CPU_SIMULATOR/README.md

-# You must write your program in "Assembler_INPUT.txt"
+# You need write your program in "Assembler_INPUT.txt"

 # Assembly language instructions
 ### Instruction size is 32 bit